-If Nunavummiut are interested in residential programs, that is handled through our outof-territory placement office where clients can either request or are referred to the residential treatment programs.
-We have a number of out-of-territory treatment providers, and they specialize in different areas of treatment.
+If Nunavummiut are interested in residential programs, it is handled through our out-of-territory placement office where clients can either request or are referred to the residential treatment programs.
+We have a number of out-ofterritory treatment providers and they specialize in different areas of treatment.
 For example, we have one out-ofterritory service provider that specializes in programs for female clients.
 There are others that specialize in programs for youth.
 It is quite varied in terms of where Nunavummiut can end up receiving treatment outside of the territory.
-We do make efforts to customize the treatment that they're accessing based on their needs, and the particularities of their situation. (interpretation) Thank you, Mr. Speaker.
+We do make efforts to customize the treatment that they're accessing based on their needs and the particularities of their situation. (interpretation) Thank you, Mr. Speaker.